How to Become a Notary in South Carolina

 To verify your voter registration number, call your County Board of Elections and Voter Registration or visit the South Carolina Election Commission website.

-This South Carolina notary guide will help you understand the following:
+This South Carolina notary guide will help you understand:

 - Who can become a notary in South Carolina.